Compliance Managers: How They Help Modern Organizations Navigate Compliance

 - Expert knowledge and resources: Our compliance managers bring extensive experience and knowledge of various regulatory frameworks, including SOC 2, ISO 27001, GDPR, HIPAA, and more.
 They leverage this expertise to help customers build robust compliance programs.

-- Continuous support: Compliance doesn’t end with certification.
+- Continuous support: Compliance doesn’t end with certification or an audit.
 Secureframe’s compliance managers provide ongoing support, helping customers stay up-to-date with changing regulations and ensuring continuous compliance through regular monitoring and audits.

 - Unmatched framework support: The Secureframe platform is built and maintained by our team of compliance managers, enabling us to support 40 frameworks out of the box, with more continually being added.
 Any regulatory changes or framework updates are also promptly reflected in the platform, helping our customers maintain continuous compliance.
 For example, they mapped as many applicable controls as possible from PCI DSS 3.2.1 to PCI DSS 4.0 in the platform so customers could see an accurate difference between their work in the old report versus the new report and avoid wasting time repeating the same activities and delaying their new report.